 In summary, the Board of Directors, Founders, and Senior Leadership of CCDA acknowledge that we have fallen short in several areas as an organization, and as leaders.
 We repent of this reality, lament the pain it has caused many within our CCDA family, and commit to working towards creating a CCDA where accountability is a priority and the value and dignity of each person is honored and respected.
 We make this statement before you all, and before Christ, our Lord and Savior, the perfecter of our shared faith.

-If you are interested in the current work we are doing on Reconciliation or have questions, please contact our CEO, Ava Steaffens, [email protected], our Board Chair, Mayra Macedo-Nolan, [email protected].com, or our Reconciliation Task Force Co Chairs, Dina González-Piña at [email protected] and Joyce de Rosario [email protected]
+If you are interested in the current work we are doing on Reconciliation or have questions, please contact our Board Chair, Mayra Macedo-Nolan at [email protected], or our Reconciliation Task Force Co Chairs, Dina González-Piña at [email protected] and Dr. Joyce del Rosario at [email protected]